robertptran34/Hotel-Data-SQL-PowerBI-Dashboard/README.md

 ![image](https://user-images.githubusercontent.com/100554707/166868692-f1eafa89-d255-4048-b267-add5a0707744.png)

 - Dashboard slicer that allows end user to adjust the country included in the visual dashboards relative to data.

+## 5. Findings:

+- From the dashboard we can see that revenue has been increased from 2018 to 2019 but dropped slightly in the 2020 year.
+There is also no compelling evidence that parking lot size should be increased as the hotel is only using about 2%-3% of parking spaces per year.
+We can see a trend of resort hotel's revenue increasing close to during the summer time spiking in July with an exception of 2020 while city hotels see revenue spikes around end of September.